luizpvas/functuts/priv/tutorials/en/02-the-simplest-yet-useful-elm-component.md

 </div>
 ```

-This is what it looks like on the page:
+This is what it looks like in the browser:

 ![Color picker example on the page](/images/examples/colorpicker-example-01.png)